 In France, bag wigs were called Peruqes à la Regencé.
 They came into fashion when the Duke of Orléans was serving as regent (1715-1723) to King Louis XV.
 Bag wigs came into vogue in England little later, around 1730.
 When they first appeared there, they were not as popular as other style of wigs because these wigs were claimed to have originated with French servants, “who tied up their hair in a black leather bag as a speedy way of dressing it, and keep it out of the way, flowing curls being thought out of place for a man waiting at table.”
 Bag wigs got their name because they were exactly that, a bagged wig.
 In England, the long hair at the back of the wig was placed in a black silk bag.
 Then the ribbons attached to the bag were pulled to the front and tied in a bow, known as a “solitaire.”

 Scents were also added to the hair too.
-For instance, pomade or pomatum was a greasy substance or ointment that was scented or perfumed and used to give hair a shiny, slick appearance, as well as keep the hairstyle in place.
+For instance, pomade or pomatum was a greasy substance or ointment that was scented or perfumed and used to give hair a shiny, slick appearance, as well as keep the hairstyle in place and even women like Marie Antoinette or the Princesse de Lamballe used this product.
 It was applied before hair power, which was also perfumed.
 Among the popular scents for powder were “musk, civet, ambergris, bergamot, rose, violet, almond, and orange-flower perfumes, and many more of differing qualities.”

 Various wigs remained popular throughout the 1700s, and almost every profession had their own peculiar wig, with “the oddest appellations … given to them.”
-One author noted, that each profession seem to chose a perwig that best expressed its function.
+Alice More Earle noted that each profession seem to chose a perwig that best expressed its function.
 For instance,

 “The caricatures of the period represent[ed by] full-fledged lawyers with a towering frontlet and a long bag at the back tied in the middle; while students of the university … [sported] a wig flat on the top, to accommodate their stiff cornered hats, and a great bag like a lawyer’s at the back.”